aposhiana/math5610/software_manual/jacobiSolve.md

 #include "LinearSolvers.hpp"
 ```

 **Description/Purpose:** The purpose of this function is to compute and return an approximate solution to a linear system of equations using the iterative Jacobi method.
+Early stopping is implemented using the tolerance passed.
+The tolerance represents the value for which the magnitude of the residual must be less than in order to stop iterating.

 **Input:**
 1. `A` : Array of doubles of dimensionality n x n